Focus on positive experiences, valuable offers, and building community to drive customer loyalty. Read how SheerID can help you grow customer loyalty.

 How CLV measures customer loyalty: CLV is a tangible measure of how much revenue each customer (on average) delivers to your business, which isn’t exactly the same as loyalty, but does provide a useful way to compare customer segments and determine which groups are the most profitable—and, potentially, the most valuable to invest resources into keeping happy.

-Tools that measure CLV: Many CRMs and customer experience management solutions (like Pega or Optimove) can track and calculate CLV—assuming you have the right data sources integrated across your business.
+Tools that measure CLV: Many CRMs and customer experience management solutions can track and calculate CLV—assuming you have the right data sources integrated across your business.

 Repeat Purchase Rate